nidkil/vue-test-plugin/README.md

 ### Setting aliases

-With the babel `module_resolver` plugin you can set aliases for directories so that you do not have to use complicated import paths, i.e. ../../src/<module-name>.
+With the babel `module_resolver` plugin you can set aliases for directories, so that you do not have to use complicated import paths, i.e. ../../src/<module-name>.

 Install the `babel-plugin-module-resolver` plugin module using npm.